Find out if your iPhone is infected with Pegasus spyware

 I think it's only natural to wonder if your devices are infected when reports like this surface, even though there's no reason for a government entity to want to monitor my iPhone use.
 That is, unless they really want to know how much time I spend on TikTok every day.
 And in that case, they can just ask.
 (Spoiler: It's a lot.)
 For those who are curious, like me, there's a free tool that allows you to check your iPhone or iPad with a few clicks.

-To be clear, the odds of your iPhone or iPad being infected by the Pegasus Spyware are low, and various reports claim that the most recent update, iOS 14.7.1, fixed the exploit Pegasus was using, but that hasn't been officially confirmed by Apple.
+To be clear, the odds of your iPhone or iPad being infected by the Pegasus Spyware are low, and various reports claim that the recent iOS 14.7.1 update fixed the exploit Pegasus was using, but that hasn't been officially confirmed by Apple.
 That said, if you want peace of mind -- just in case -- here's what you need to do.

 Download and install iMazing's app on your Mac or PC